APNIC-Labs/draft-kskroll-sentinel/README.md

 1.1.
 Terminology

-   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-   This document comntains a number of terms related to the DNS.
+   This document contains a number of terms related to the DNS.
 The current definitions of these terms can be found in [RFC7719].

 2. Sentinel Mechanism in Resolvers